flash62au/DccExController/README.md

 2. Loading the code (sketch) requires downloading of one of the IDEs, this sketch, the libraries, etc. so some experience with Arduinos is helpful, but not critical.

-3. A wiThrottle Server to connect to.
-WiTcontroller will work with any wiThrottle Server. e.g.
+3. An EX-CommandStation to connect to.
+DccExController will ONLY work with any EX-CommandStations only

-    * JMRI
-    * DCC++EX
-    * MRC WiFi
-    * Dijitrax LnWi

 ---

 ## Building